3 Foundational Marketing Strategies for New Businesses

 Your business collateral – from logo to brochures and business cards – should reflect your brand in a quality, memorable way.
 Your brand collateral is the voice that reflects your brand and should be consistent across all written communication materials – online and off.
 One way to ensure consistency is to develop a stylesheet and templates for your business.

 In order to tie the imagery of Hailbooks together with the brand, Red Crow Marketing worked with Jeff to develop a logo to reflect the service and product and brand colors that uses the psychology of color in his marketing strategy and branding.
 The result: Red and gray to reflect immediacy and stability and a cloud with hail along with the brand name to showcase the service and product.

 Your Website is the Hub

-The website for new business should attract and convert customers, give value to those who visit and be easily accessible.
-With a limited start-up budget and multitudes of do-it-yourself options from WYSIWYG (what you see is what you get) subscription interfaces to free web domains (wordpress blog, WIX, Weebly, etc.), it can be tempting to throw a site together without a strategy.
-However a website should be the hub of all your communications and work as a marketing tool for you.
-It should be strategically developed – the domain name, calls-to-actions that drive results, accessiblity from any device, easily adjustable, regular content, branding – all of these things and more must be taken into consideration when developing a site that works for you.
+The website for new businesses should attract and convert customers, give value to those who visit, and be easily accessible.
+With a limited start-up budget and multitudes of do-it-yourself options from WYSIWYG (what you see is what you get) subscription interfaces to free web domains (WordPress, Wix, Weebly, etc.), it can be tempting to throw a site together without a thought out marketing strategy.
+However, a website should be the hub of all your communications and work as a marketing tool for you.
+It should be strategically developed – the domain name, calls-to-actions that drive results, accessibility from any device, easily adjustable, regular content, branding – all of these things and more must be taken into consideration when developing a site that works for you.

 Hailbooks was developed as a one-page design and content management system (CMS) that can be easily updated and added to as the brand grows.
 Large buttons direct the customer to take action – login, download the app, etc.